Is it worth paying more for organic foods?

 Organic meat is also a good idea if you want to avoid pesticides.
 Animals raised in non-organic conditions are fed either on pasture that has had pesticides used on it or on grains that may also be contaminated with pesticides.
 In Australia, farmers are permitted to give beef cattle growth hormones to increase their weight.
 Organic farmers are not permitted to use these.
 Similarly, farmers can use antibiotics on their cattle but these aren’t permitted for organic farmers.
 Those antibiotics can increase the risk of antibiotic resistance.

-These aren’t the only reasons for buying organic foods.
-It’s been found that the levels of cadmium in organic foods are about 48% lower than in conventionally grown crops.³ Cadmium is a heavy metal that is highly toxic and accumulates in body tissues, particularly in the liver and kidneys.
-It’s been classified as a known human carcinogen by the International Agency for Research on Cancer (IARC).
-This was based on epidemiological studies (studies of large populations), which showed a causal association with lung cancer and possibly prostate cancer.⁴ Since the IARC classification, more epidemiological studies have shown an association between cadmium and cancers of the bladder, pancreas, kidney and breast.⁴
+These aren’t the only reasons for buying organic food.
+Research shows the levels of cadmium in organic foods are about 48% lower than in conventionally grown crops (3).
+Cadmium is a heavy metal that is highly toxic and accumulates in body tissues, particularly in the liver and kidneys.
+The International Agency for Research on Cancer (IARC) has classified it as a known human carcinogen.
+This was based on epidemiological studies (studies of large populations), which showed a causal association with lung cancer and possibly prostate cancer (4).
+Since the IARC classification, more epidemiological studies have shown an association between cadmium and cancers of the bladder, pancreas, kidney and breast (4).

-Lastly, but by no means least, the nutritional content of organic foods is higher than those that are conventionally-grown.
+The nutritional content of organic food is higher than that of conventionally grown produce.
 The difference is not so much in the vitamin content, which is only slightly affected, but in the antioxidant levels.
 Researchers took 343 peer-reviewed publications and pooled the results in meta-analyses.
 They found highly significant increases in various classes of antioxidants.
 For example, in organic foods:

-These antioxidants are linked to lower risk of certain cancers.
-They can inhibit carcinogenesis, angiogenesis (the formation of blood vessels to feed cancers), and metastasis, as well as promoting apoptosis (the programmed death of cells, which cancer cells avoid).⁵
+These antioxidants also reduce the risk of certain cancers.
+They can inhibit carcinogenesis, angiogenesis (the formation of blood vessels to feed cancers), and metastasis, as well as promoting apoptosis (the programmed death of cells, which cancer cells avoid) (5).

-As you can see, organic produce is definitely a good idea for cancer patients.
-Yes, the cost of it is higher than conventional produce, but what price can you put on good health?
-As you’ll no doubt have discovered, getting sick can be costly too.
+So, organic produce is definitely a good idea for cancer patients.
+The cost of it is higher than conventional produce, but what price can you put on good health?
+Getting sick can be costly too.

-What if your budget just won’t stretch to organic produce?
-Well, you can reduce your exposure to pesticides by the washing process I’ve outlined above.
-Better still, though, why not plant your own?
+If your budget just won’t stretch to organic produce, you can reduce your exposure to pesticides through the washing process outlined above.
+But why not plant your own?
 You will save money, get beautifully fresh vegetables and fruit, reduce your stress levels, get some exercise and also increase your vitamin D levels by working in the sunshine.

-If you’ve found this article helpful, you will find my book goes into much more detail about which foods contain these antioxidants and their benefits.
-You can find details about it here.
+My book goes into much more detail about which foods contain these antioxidants and their benefits.
+It’s available in hardback, paperback from Amazon, and all popular eBook formats, as well as your local library.
+You can find out more about it by clicking the button below.

 References